-Battle Of Vienna
+Why Was The Battle Of Vienna Important?

 The Sultan was on his way to support an anti-Habsburg revolt in Upper Hungary, led by protestant noble man Emmerich Thököly.
 Emperor Leopold I called Polish King Jan III Sobieski for help.
-The Turks had been trying to get a foothold in Middle Europe for almost 200 years and had not been defeated yet.
+For almost 200 years the Turks had been trying to get a foothold in Middle Europe.
+However, nobody had manged to defeat them yet.

 The Turks left a few good things to the Viennese, such as thecoffeeand thepuff pastry, that tastefully links Turkish Baklava with Austrian Apple Strudel.
-Corn cobs are stilled called Kukuruz in Austria, a Turkish word.
+Corn cobs are stilled calledKukuruzin Austria, a Turkish word.

 A few places in Vienna remind you of the Turkish sieges, such as Am Hof 11 in the city centre.
 It boasts a gold-plated cannon by the Turks which is reported to have struck the building in 1683.